vulpes-vulpeos/File-Order-Randomizer/README.md

 ```

-Tested on m1 Macbook Air with macOS Ventura.
+Tested on m1 Macbook Air with macOS Ventura and HP EliteDesk 800 G3 DM 35W with Debian Sid.

 Idea was taken from this windows app: <https://sourceforge.net/projects/filerandomizer/>